ckeditor/ckeditor4-docs/guides/dev/features/uilanguage/README.md

 This feature may come in handy for all homogeneous environments where the entire user base speaks the same language.
 The developer will then be able to create a [custom build](http://ckeditor.com/builder) stripped of all redundant language files except for the desired localization.

-If you want to define the language that will override all user settings, use the [config.language](#!/api/CKEDITOR.config-cfg-language) configuration setting.
+If you want to define the language that will override all user settings, use the CKEDITOR.config.language configuration setting.

 For example, if your website is in German and you want to display the German language version of the CKEditor UI to all your visitors (no matter what their locale settings are), use the following setting: